 Sikkim is a great place to travel and experience the uniqueness of Indian culture.
 It is located at an approximate distance of 1,553, 2,616, 2,395, 671 km from Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Here is how you can reach here via the following means of transportation.

-By Train.
 The nearest train station is New Jalpaiguri which is located at approx. 120 km from the monastery.
 Once you deboard at the station, you will need to cover the remaining distance by some means of public transport.

-By Road.
 You can also plan a road trip to Tashiding Monastery.
 The roads connecting Sikkim from nearby regions are well maintained.
 As per your convenience, you can choose to travel here by bus, car or even a cab.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.